Are you prepared for the flu vaccination programme?

-GP surgeries in previous years have found their vaccine fridges have been stocked close to their full capacity during vaccination season.
+GP surgeries in previous years have found their vaccine fridges have been stocked close to full capacity during vaccination season.
 However, as there will be a surge in demand for at least this year, a more extensive cold storage capacity will be required.
-One way to tackle this is by using cold chain bags as they provide a cost-effective solution and can maintain temperatures for up to 8 hours.
+One way to tackle this is using cold chain bags to provide a cost-effective solution and can maintain temperatures for up to 8 hours.
 The use of a cold chain bag is also great for transportation within a clinic and can be used to reduce staff touchpoints during a time when social distancing is a priority as this avoids the need for staff to be continuously returning to a shared vaccine fridge.

 The cold chain bags available from Distinctive Medical come in 5 sizes and are wipe clean, built with sturdy material that can be carried at ease.
 Larger sizes come with thermal separators that ensure that supplies remain organised.